Advanced Intent Signals

 Habit moment reached

-Pick an ‘habit’ moment.
+Pick a ‘habit’ moment.
 This could be a one-time event that happens in the app (in which you’d use an architecture as described with the ‘Aha’ moment, above), but chances are it may be something you realize when you’re looking at how active they’ve been over time.
 If the latter is the case, you may want to use an account trait to model this habit moment.

 If you have a lot of users in the workspace and “hobby” usage is overwhelming, you can use an account list to filter out (1) existing paid customers, (2) companies that are so small they won’t buy, (3) schools/universities, and (4) personal use cases.